g-leech/argmin-gravitas/_posts/2022-01-30-vonneumann.md

 #### <b>The von Neumann bottleneck</b><br>

 The world standard architecture for computers leads to <a href="https://en.wikipedia.org/wiki/Von_Neumann_architecture#Von_Neumann_bottleneck" rel="nofollow noopener">a huge waste of CPU cycles</a>, waiting for memory.
-This wasn't such a big deal in the 50s, but CPU performance has masssively outpaced bus bandwidth over the last 70 years.<br><br>
+This wasn't such a big deal in the 50s, but CPU performance has massively outpaced bus bandwidth over the last 70 years.<br><br>

 #### <b>Against high-level programming</b><br>